Get the worry-free services and expert support you need to form an S Corp in Iowa today.

 The name you choose for your business should be easy to remember and useful for marketing, especially online marketing.
 First of all, the name must be unique and not yet used in another Iowa company.
 The Iowa Secretary of State’s naming guidelines will help you through the process of picking a good name for your company.

 A registered agent is required for every corporation or LLC in Iowa.
-The agent will be publicly known to accept legal service and other important notices on behalf of your business during normal business hours.
+An Iowa registered agent will be publicly known to accept legal service and other important notices on behalf of your business during normal business hours.
 If you need an Iowa registered agent, we can help you find one.

 Choosing directors or managers is important because they will be in charge of the corporation or LLC.
 This could be yourself, as the owner, or someone else.
 The position of director is used for a corporation, and LLCs can either choose for its members to run the business or hire a manager to do so for them.